Old Fashioned Baked Beans with Bacon

 • Transfer the drained beans back to the large pot and set aside.

-• Meanwhile when the beans are simmering, in a mixing bowl combine 1/2 cup molasses, brown sugar, prepared mustard, dry mustard, baking soda and black pepper; stir and set aside.
+• Meanwhile when the beans are simmering, in a mixing bowl combine 1/2 cup molasses, brown sugar, prepared mustard, dry mustard, baking soda and mixed peppercorns; stir and set aside.

 • Take 1 slice of bacon and rub the sides of the inside of the bean pot.
 Cut bacon slices into pieces; set aside.